isenmann/23viewer/README.md

 # 23viewer

-23 viewer should become an Androi app for the 23 photo community.
+23 viewer should become an Android app for the 23 photo community.